patrick-mcgreal-dev/cv/src/markdown/cv.md

 Hi, I'm Patrick.
 I've been working as a full stack developer for over six years.
 I'm originally from the UK, but I live and work in Sweden.

-I've worked on desktop software in the past, but these days I mainly focus on web apps.
+I build public-facing web apps, and internal software for businesses.

-You can find lots of code [on my GitHub account](https://github.com/patrick-mcgreal-dev).
-Maybe you want to check out [the tool I created to generate this CV](https://github.com/patrick-mcgreal-dev/cv).
+There's lots of code [on my GitHub account](https://github.com/patrick-mcgreal-dev).
+Maybe you want to check out [the tool I use to generate this CV](https://github.com/patrick-mcgreal-dev/cv).

-## A few commercial projects I've worked on
+## Some projects I've worked on

+### NanoDocs

+NanoDocs is a tool I built for generating documentation.
+It's available as a [package via npm](https://www.npmjs.com/package/nanodocs).

+It takes files written in Markdown format, and combines them into a single-page app that can be downloaded and browsed offline.

+I continue to add new features, so check out the [documentation](https://patrick-mcgreal-dev.github.io/nanodocs-docs/) for more details.

 ### 100 Point Challenge